Sri Lankan diaspora: Malaysia and Singapore

 In terms of numbers, the Ceylonese, like the Eurasians, are among the smallest of our various communities.
 Yet in terms of achievements and contributions to the growth and development of the modern Singapore and Malaysia they have done more than warranted by their numbers.
 In the early days of Malaysia's and Singapore's history the civil service and the professions were manned by a good number of Ceylonese.
 Even today the Ceylonese community continues to play a prominent role in these and other fields of civil life.

 For example in Singapore, today, the Speaker of Parliament is a Ceylonese.
 So is our High Commissioner in Great Britain.
 So is our Foreign Minister.
 In the Judiciary, in the civil service, in the university, in the medical Service and in the professions they continue to make substantial contributions out of all proportion to their numbers.
 They are there not because they are members of a minority community but on the basis of merit.

 The point is that the Ceylonese are holding their own in open competition with communities far larger than them.
 They have asked for no special favour or consideration as a minority.
 What they have asked for – and quite rightly – is that they should be judged on their merits and that they be allowed to compete with all other citizens fairly and without discrimination.
 This, as far as the Singapore government is concerned, is what is best for all of us.
 I believe that the future belongs to that society which acknowledges and rewards ability, drive and high performance without regard to race, language or religion.

 The Ceylonese community established many schools, banks, cultural societies, cooperatives and temples in Malaysia and Singapore.
 Some good examples would be the Jaffnese Cooperative Society, Vivekananda Ashrama and the Vivekananda Tamil School in Brickfields, Kuala Lumpur.
 In 1958 The Malaysian Ceylonese Congress was established as a political party with the aim of giving support to the then Alliance party.
 MCC has continuously supported the Barisan Nasional and the Government.
 It was formed to promote and preserve the Political, Educational, Social and Cultural aspects of the Malaysian Ceylonese Community.
-To date MCC has seen six President's:
+To date MCC has seen six presidents: